-Other than the Consumer Protection Law, there is no special rule applying to the provision of electronic communications service to consumers.
-The NCC however actively force service providers of electronic communications service to adopt terms and conditions in favour of users and consumers by publishing guidance on subscription agreement and users agreement and followed by regulatory review of implementation may be complained from time to time by consumers.
+Other than the Consumer Protection Law, there is no special rule applying to the provision of the electronic communications service to consumers.
+The NCC, however, actively force service providers of the electronic communications service to adopt terms and conditions in favour of users and consumers by publishing guidance on the subscription agreement and the users agreement, followed by a regulatory review of implementation, which may be complained of from time-to-time by consumers.